 2) Rescale proposes a subnet range of customer's Dedicated Company Private Network

 The Rescale support engineer will propose a tentative subnet range for the customer's dedicated company private network.
-The customer should ensure that this subnet range should not overlap with the on-premise infrastructure.
-If the proposed subnet range overlaps with the customer's on-premise infrastructure, Rescale support and the customer will work together to come up with a range that works for both sides.
+The customer should ensure that this subnet range should not overlap with the on-premises infrastructure.
+If the proposed subnet range overlaps with the customer's on-premises infrastructure, Rescale support and the customer will work together to come up with a range that works for both sides.

 3) Customer provides VPN Gateway IP address and License Server's private IP address

 If the subnet range is acceptable, the customer will provide: 1) the VPN gateway IP address for the VPN connection and 2) the private IP address(es) of the license server(s).
 Send the above information directly to the Rescale support engineer or to email@example.com.

 4) Rescale provisions the customer resources